-This agreement, the Security Addendum, the appendices, FS Forms 7600A and 7600B, and the OCSS reimbursement agreement prepared and authorized at the start of each fiscal year throughout the life of this agreement constitute the entire agreement of the parties with respect to its subject matter and supersede all other data exchange agreements between the parties for the purposes described herein.
+This agreement, the Security Addendum, the appendices, the accompanying Form SSA-429, and the OCSE reimbursement agreement prepared and authorized at the start of each fiscal year throughout the life of this agreement constitute the entire agreement of the parties with respect to its subject matter and supersede all other data exchange agreements between the parties for the purposes described herein.
 The parties have made no representations, warranties, or promises outside of this agreement.
-This agreement takes precedence over any other documents potentially in conflict with it and does not supersede federal law or HHS and OMB directives.
+This agreement takes precedence over any other documents potentially in conflict with it, however; it does not supersede federal law or HHS and OMB directives.